ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/02-comparing-values.md

 would like for the keys to define a [total order]{.term}, which means that we can always tell which of two keys is greater than the other.
-Using key types with total orderings gives the database implementor the opportunity to organize a collection of records in a way that makes searching more efficient.
+Using key types with total orderings gives the database implementor the opportunity to organise a collection of records in a way that makes searching more efficient.
 An example is storing the records in sorted order in an array, which permits a [binary search]{.term}.
 Fortunately, in practice most fields of most records consist of simple data types